EPA Particulate Matter Data -- Analyses using Local Control Strategy: Summary

 \section{Summary}

-Personal computers have helped shape statistical theory as well as its practice over the last 50 years.
-Freely available software can provide computational and visual fast-tracks into the strengths and weaknesses of alternative statistical methods.
-For example, the lower right-hand panel of Figure \ref{Fig03} showed just how misleading a scatter-plot can be that ignores cluster-membership.
-Our clusters contain US Counties with most similar $X-$characteristics, so they compare only ``apples'' with ``apples'', ``potatoes'' with ``potatoes'', etc, etc. This strategy leads to either \textit{fair comparisons} when the exposure variable is binary [Lopiano, Obenchain and Young (2014)], or to \textit{cogent local inferences} when that exposure (Bvoc) is both continuous and correlated with potential confounding variables (Avoc, pmSO4, ChildPOV, etc, etc.)
+Our eight PDP plots in Figures (\ref{Fig11} through~\ref{Fig18}) and the summary statistics from Table 3 have encouraged us to focus our attention primarily on the \textit{top-four predictors of LRCs}, where $Bvoc$ is number four.
+Again, neither $pmSOA \equiv Avoc + Bvoc$ nor either of its two components can apparently be actually ``measured'' today ...using existing scientific instruments with reasonable accuracy.

-The eight PDP plots that are displayed in Figures 10 to 17 and summarized in Table 3 on page 14 have encouraged us to focus our attention primarily on the top-four predictors of LRCs; Bvoc is number four.
-Unfortunately, neither $pmSOA \equiv Avoc + Bvoc$ nor either of its two components can apparently be actually ``measured'' today ...using existing scientific instruments with reasonable accuracy.
+Bvocs include \textit{terpenes} from trees and grass, and EPA Bvoc \textit{predictions} are, at least on average, positively correlated with corresponding local CDC CRmort counts, before and after being Age Adjusted.
+How will individual US environmentalists react to this ``news''?
+Luckily, our single RP MOB tree in Figure~\ref{Fig19} does suggest that levels of Bvoc $> 1.01$ could be protective against high AACRmort rates when ASmoke rates are either average or higher!

-Bvocs include \textit{Terpenes} from trees and grass, and EPA Bvoc \textit{predictions} are, at least on average, positively correlated with corresponding local CDC CRmort counts, before and after being Age Adjusted.
-How will US environmentalists react to this ``news''?
-Luckily, our single RP tree in Figure 19 does suggest that levels of Bvoc $> 1.01$ can be protective against high AACRmort when ASmoke rates are above roughly $20\%$.
+Our final three Figures (\ref{Fig20},~\ref{Fig21} and~\ref{Fig22}) display US Maps that use shades of green, red or blue to color individual US Counties and, thereby, reveal interesting differences in patterns of variation in Bvoc, AACRmort or LRCs, respectively.
+These graphics illustrate just how varied and/or different these three quantities apparently are.

-The future of NU-Learning approaches for analysis of cross-sectional observational data strikes us as being quite promising.
+The future of \textit{NU Learning} approaches for analysis of cross-sectional observational data strikes us as being quite promising.
 Unfortunately, traditional (Parametric and Supervised Learning) models used in Propensity Score estimation tend to be global (rather than local) and may make strong and potentially unrealistic assumptions.

 Most interesting questions don't have an answer that is clearly ``Black'' or ``White''.
 Data from well-designed and well-executed experiments can illuminate some key issues.
 Meanwhile, large collections of observational data can reveal interesting real-world ``shades of gray''.